-Following the deficits recorded by the Government in the fiscal years 2015 and 2014, respectively, the Government announced various economic, fiscal, and structural reforms in its budget for the fiscal year 2016, with the objective of consolidating and strengthening Saudi Arabia's public finances (see "Public Finance").
-The measures announced by the Government to reduce its public expenditure and increase revenues include, among other things, a reduction in fuel, water and energy subsidies, enhanced approval requirements for certain new projects, the implementation of tax on undeveloped land in urban areas and a reduction in the growth of current expenditure through additional controls in respect of new hires in the public sector.
-The actual budget deficit in the fiscal year 2016 decreased by 14.9 per cent. to SAR 311.1 billion (U.S.\$83.0 billion) from SAR 365.4 billion (U.S.\$97.5 billion) in the fiscal year 2015.
-As at 30 June 2017, the Government recorded an actual budget deficit of SAR 72.7 billion (U.S.\$19.4 billion).
+In 2016, the Government commenced various economic, fiscal, and structural reforms with the objective of consolidating and strengthening Saudi Arabia's public finances (see "Public Finance").
+The measures seek to rationalise public expenditure and increase non-oil revenues including, among other things, a reduction in fuel, water and energy subsidies, enhanced approval requirements for certain new projects, the implementation of tax on undeveloped land in urban areas, the privatisation of Government entities and services and a reduction in the growth of current expenditure through additional controls in respect of new hires in the public sector.
+The actual budget deficit in the fiscal year 2018 decreased by 4.6 per cent. to SAR 173.9 billion (U.S.\$46.4 billion) from SAR 238.5 billion (U.S.\$63.6 billion) in the fiscal year 2017.
 However, there can be no assurance that such fiscal consolidation measures will be successful, that their implementation will be in line with originally envisaged timeframes, or that such measures will be sufficient to offset any unanticipated increases in Government spending beyond the budgeted expenditure.
 To the extent that the Government is unable to achieve the intended reduction in its overall expenditure, or its expenditure exceeds budgeted amounts, this could increase the demands on the general resources and finances of the Government and, in combination with the reduction in Government revenue from the oil sector, adversely affect Saudi Arabia's public finances and economic condition, including its fiscal consolidation measures.

 A number of current and planned major projects in Saudi Arabia rely on contracts awarded by various Government departments, as well as direct capital expenditure by the Government.
-The Government's public investments in key sectors such as transportation, construction, health, education and housing has increased significantly in recent years, and investment in these areas supports the Government's development goals and economic diversification efforts.
+The Government's public investment in key sectors such as transportation, construction, health, education, housing and tourism has increased significantly in recent years, and investment in these areas supports the Government's development goals and economic diversification efforts.
 To the extent that fiscal consolidation impacts public sector investment in respect of major projects in key sectors of the economy, this could also have a material adverse effect on Saudi Arabia's GDP growth and economic condition.